 Opportunities to engage with Danish academia and research partners in food, land and water systems will also be pursued including through relevant research projects under Danish support for development research as well as the Building Stronger Universities programme.

 The concrete synergies with other Danish programmes, instruments and actors to be pursued will be specified in the annual action plan in consultation with relevant MFA units.
-Coordination among MFA units at headquarters and embassies in relation to the CGIAR will be integrated into the existing coordination work on food systems led by the Department for Green Diplomacy and Climate (GDK).

 6. Budget, 2023-25